How Big Is the Scar From Gastric Bypass?

 A scar forms as a natural part of our body’s healing process.
 When our dermis is injured, our bodies begin forming new collagen fibers to fix the damage.
 These new fibers will have a different texture and often color than the rest of the skin surrounding it.

-Open Surgery vs Laparoscopic Surgery
+Open Surgery vs. Laparoscopic Surgery

-What Is Open Gastric Bypass Surgery?
+What is Open Gastric Bypass Surgery?

-What Is Laparoscopic Gastric Bypass Surgery?
+What is Laparoscopic Gastric Bypass Surgery?

 Laparoscopic bypass surgery is less invasive and while there are incisions, they are much smaller.
 The surgeon creates about 5 small incisions, strategically placed, to best gain access to the targeted areas and uses these entry points to insert the medical tools necessary to complete the surgery.
 The laparoscope has a small camera attached so the surgery can be viewed while it is performed using a computer monitor.
 The surgeon makes the stomach smaller and re-routes a part of the small intestine bypassing part of the digestive system.

-What Kind Of Gastric Bypass Scar Will I Have?
+What Kind of Gastric Bypass Scar Will I Have?

 The type of scarring that results from gastric bypass surgery will depend on several factors:

-• The technique used for surgery – gastric bypass surgery is performed laparoscopically if possible but in certain circumstances may have to be done as an โ€œopenโ€ surgical procedure.
+The preferred method for performing gastric bypass surgery, but certain circumstances may necessitate an “open” surgical procedure.
 The gastric bypass scars associated with each technique are different.

-• Patient skin type – depending on ethnicity and natural pigmentation, scars will develop and look differently on everyone.
+Depending on ethnicity and natural pigmentation, scars will develop and look differently on everyone.
 Scars typically appear more prominent on individuals with darker types of skin.

-• The post-surgical aftercare routine – patients are always discharged with aftercare instructions that include how to care for their healing incisions.
+Patients are always discharged with aftercare instructions that include how to care for their healing incisions.
 Following these instructions can help avoid an infection that can make scarring worse.
-If an infection did occur, it may be necessary to perform an โ€œopenโ€ procedure to remedy the situation which would result in a higher degree of scarring.
+If an infection did occur, it may be necessary to perform an “open” procedure to remedy the situation which would result in a higher degree of scarring.

-How Big Is The Scar From Gastric Bypass?
+How Big is the Scar from Gastric Bypass?

 • Patients with a very high BMI.
 Excess abdominal fat can prevent access and obscure vision of the surgical field.